tlorenzi/graphql-design-tutorial/TUTORIAL.md

 ## Step Zero: Background

-For the purposes of this tutorial, imagine you work at an e-commerce company.
+imagine you work at an e-commerce company.
-You have an existing GraphQL API exposing information about your products, but very little else.
-However, your team just finished a project implementing "collections" in the back-end and wants to expose collections over the API as well.
+You have an existing GraphQL API exposing information about your products; your team just finished a project implementing "collections" in the back-end and wants to expose collections over the API as well.

-Collections are the new go-to method for grouping products; for example, you might have a collection of all of your t-shirts.
-Collections can be used for display purposes when browsing your website, and also for programmatic tasks (e.g. you may want to make a discount only apply to products in a certain collection).

 On the back-end, your new feature has been implemented as follows:
 - All collections have some simple attributes like a title, a description body